Our Program Review Process

 The Cycle

-The College’s instructional, student services and administrative programs go through the full program review process every other year.
-During their “off” year, each program submits an Annual Update to address any changes or updates since their previous program review.
+The College’s instructional, student services and administrative programs go through a comprehensive program review process every three years.
+If a program would like to request resources or make modifications during an "off-cycle" year, the program submits an Annual Update to address any changes or updates since their previous comprehensive program review.

 Step 1: Data Review and Program Evaluation